adambard/learnxinyminutes-docs/matlab.html.markdown

-help command 	% Displays documentation for command in Command Window doc command 	% Displays documentation for command in Help Window lookfor command % Searches for a command in all other commands
+help command 	% Displays documentation for command in Command Window doc command 	% Displays documentation for command in Help Window lookfor command % Searches for command in the first commented line of all functions lookfor command -all % searches for command in all functions

 % Output formatting